precice/openfoam-adapter/docs/README.md

 | Velocity | F, C | F, C | `Velocity` |
 | Velocity surface-normal gradient | F | F | `VelocityGradient` |

-All fields assume a flow solver, and some of these fields are mainly meant for a CFD-DEM coupling (`DragForce`, `ExplicitMomentum`, `ImplicitMomentum`, `PressureGradientFull`).
+All fields assume a flow solver, and some of these fields are mainly meant for a CFD-DEM coupling (`DragForce`, `ExplicitMomentum`, `ImplicitMomentum`).

 ## Try